Did you know that you are twice as likely to die in a fire if you don't have working smoke alarms?

 As a minimum, we recommend that you have one smoke alarm on each level of your home.
 They are best placed in hallways and landing areas instead of in kitchens and bathrooms.
 Instead, we recommend to fit a heat alarm in your kitchen.

-Ideally, place smoke alarms as close as possible to the middle of the room, hallway or landing, and make sure that they are atleast 30 centimeters (12 inches) away from walls and light fittings.
+Ideally, place smoke alarms as close as possible to the middle of the room, hallway or landing, and make sure that they are at least 30 centimetres (12 inches) away from walls and light fittings.

 Simply screw smoke alarms into the ceiling, always following the manufacturer's instructions.